 Basis of Factors

 When the default risk in modified coinsurance (MODCO) and other reinsurance transactions with funds withheld is transferred, this transfer should be recognized by reducing the RBC for the ceding company and increasing it for the assuming company.
 In the event that the entire asset credit or variability in statement value risk associated with the assets supporting the business reinsured is not transferred to the assuming company for the entire duration of the reinsurance treaty, the RBC for the ceding company should not be reduced.
+For clarity, if the Modco/Funds Withheld reinsurance agreement asset held as of the year-end date has been used as a pledged asset for any purpose specific to the ceding insurance reporting entity at any time during the year, the RBC for the ceding company shall not be reduced.
+For example, if the Modco/Funds Withheld reinsurance agreement asset held as of the year-end date was the collateral in a securities lending, repurchase or FHLB transaction by the ceding entity at any time over the year, then the reporting entity cannot assert that they have transferred the asset risk or variability and RBC shall not be reduced.

 Staff Review Completed by: Julie Gann, NAIC Staff—October 2024